 The Penrith Difference

 Penrith Farms is a reflection of the challenges young adults will face as adults.
-All provided in a safe milieu where the ability to make mistakes is accepted and growing from them is expected.
-The relationships that are built at Penrith Farms end up being life long, and a majority of our former residents remain in contact with us and each other.
+All provided in a safe milieu where the ability to make mistakes is accepted but learning from them is expected.
+The relationships that are built at Penrith Farms end up being life long, and a majority of our former residents remain in contact with us and each other when the leave.
 These relationship skills will serve them throughout their lives.